MahamudM90/robo-friends/README.md

 # Robo-friends🤖
-A single page application where the user can search for robot friends Among All. 🗽🤖
+A single page Application where the user can search for robot friends Among All. 🗽🤖

 <table>
 	<tr>